feimosi/frameworks-code-comparison/README.md

 });
 ```

-Filters can also be chained.
+Filters can also be chained:

 ```html
 <p>{{ description | lowercase | truncate }}</p>
 ```

 Filters can be created locally like the above example and only be available within that component.
-Filters can also be declared globally.
+Filters can also be declared globally:

 ```js
 Vue.filter('lowercase', word => word.toLowerCase());